voxpupuli-archive/puppet-bacula/README.md

     manage_db_tables              bacula_manage_db_tables         Whether to manage the SQL tables in te database specified in db_backend.
 Defaults to true manage_db                     bacula_manage_db                Whether to manage creation of the database specified by db_database.
 Default to false.
-In order for this to work, you must declare the `mysql::server` class director_package              bacula_director_package         The name of the package to install the director storage_package               bacula_storage_package          The name of the package to install the storage client_package                bacula_client_package           The name of the package to install the client director_sqlite_package       bacula_director_sqlite_package  The name of the package to install the director's sqlite functionality storage_sqlite_package        bacula_storage_sqlite_package   The name of the package to install the storage daemon's sqlite functionality director_mysql_package        bacula_director_mysql_package   The name of the package to install the director's mysql functionality storage_mysql_package         bacula_storage_mysql_package    The name of the package to install the storage's sqlite functionality director_template             bacula_director_template        The ERB template to use for configuring the director instead of the one included with the module storage_template              bacula_storage_template         The ERB template to use for configuring the storage daemon instead of the one included with the module console_template              bacula_console_template         The ERB template to use for configuring the bconsole instead of the one included with the module
+In order for this to work, you must declare the `mysql::server` class director_template             bacula_director_template        The ERB template to use for configuring the director instead of the one included with the module storage_template              bacula_storage_template         The ERB template to use for configuring the storage daemon instead of the one included with the module console_template              bacula_console_template         The ERB template to use for configuring the bconsole instead of the one included with the module